korewireless/Microvisor-Demo-Remote-Debug/README.md

 ## UART Logging

 You may log your application over UART on pin PD5 — pin 41 in bank CN11 on the Microvisor Nucleo Development Board.
 To use this mode, which is intended as an alternative to application logging, typically when a device is disconnected, connect a 3V3 FTDI USB-to-Serial adapter cable’s RX pin to PD5, and a GND pin to any Nucleo GND pin.
 Whether you do this or not, the application will continue to log via the Internet.

+## VSCode Debugging

+1. Open the VSCode workspace file `mv-remote-debug-demo.code-workspace`.
+1. Select  `GCC 10.3.1 arm-none-eabi` (your version number may be different) from the CMake **No active kit** button on the bar at the bottom of the window if it is not already selected.
+1. Click on the **Run and Debug** icon in the left-hand toolbar.
+1. Click on **Microvisor Remote** at the top of the **RUN AND DEBUG** column on the left.

 ## A short GDB tutorial